 President: Marc Bernstein

 Trustees: Erik Brown, Judy Schavrien, and Sharon Bouman

 Our Minister Emerita

 Rev. Sangrey was ordained to the Unitarian Universalist ministry in 2001 and is a graduate of Harvard Divinity School.
-During her tenure with us, Rev. Sangrey (along with Rev. Kay Greenleaf of the UU Fellowship of Poughkeepsie) was involved in a public witness for marriage equality.
+During her tenure with us, Rev. Sangrey (along with Rev. Kay Greenleaf of the UU Fellowship of Poughkeepsie) was a public witness for marriage equality.
 Together, they officiated dozens of same-sex weddings in New Paltz, NY, receiving widespread media attention when they were the first clergy to be arrested and charged with a crime for solemnizing gay and lesbian weddings.
 At their trial, the charges against both ministers were dismissed.
-A July, 2004 New York Times article chronicles her thoughts on the experience.
+A July 2004 New York Times article chronicles her thoughts on the experience.

-The membership chose to honor Reverend Sangrey in recognition of her seven years of kind, inspiring, and skilled ministerial service to our congregation; her patient and persistent guidance of our community in our early years of co-ministry; and her friendship and caring toward our community members.
+The membership chose to honor Rev. Sangrey in recognition of her seven years of kind, inspiring, and skilled ministerial service to our congregation; her patient and persistent guidance of our community in our early years of co-ministry; and her friendship and caring toward our community members.